kolmodin/cabal-install-trace/README.md

 ...
 ```

 `timestamp.sh` is a simple tool to prepend each line with the time since the script started.
+It's provided in this repository.

 ### 2. Optional: a ghc-pkg dot file